 Your car’s emissions system takes the exhaust gases your engine produces and cleans them up before releasing them into the atmosphere.
 The catalytic converter is an integral part of this process.
 Your car has one or more catalytic converters.
 They contain precious metals that act as a catalyst, reacting chemically with exhaust gases and high heat to remove noxious fumes from the exhaust.
 These precious metals are why replacing the catalytic converter costs so much, and why they are sometimes targets for theft.
 Read our complete catalytic converter guide to learn everything there is to know about it, including what it does and the diagnostic trouble codes it is associated with.

 What Does a Catalytic Converter Replacement Include?

 Catalytic converters are part of your car’s exhaust system, typically located near the engine to put the heat it generates to good use.
+You can learn everything there is to know about your car’s exhaust system by reading this article.
 Replacing them involves removing the front part of the exhaust system, unbolting or cutting the old parts off, and bolting or welding the new parts on.
 Any new or disconnected parts should get new gaskets during reassembly.